JustinXHale/apollo-comment-poc/design/3.1/maas.md

 #### Policy Details page

 The Policy Details page should have a tab for Details, which displays all of the details that were captured in the "Create policy" modal.

+## Remaining Design TODOS

+- Add the ability to Delete an API key